Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 One of our next steps should be defining what automation should accomplish for Rocket Pro users.
 By anchoring AI efforts to brokers’ real pain points, teams can explore building differentiated, task-focused AI experiences.

-These capabilities could be surfaced through tools like Pro Navigate or Assist, using chat as an entry point rather than the end experience.
 Since LLMs are already the most familiar AI tool for many brokers, it's a strong starting point.
 However, by leveraging the extensive data we already have on broker workflows and pain points, we can move beyond what users know to ask for and deliver solutions that meaningfully reduce effort without battling with users' preconceived notions of an application.
 There is a lot of potential for a chat interface to better connect Rockets' products and knowledge bases, but its how we can build on top of it that will make a major difference.

 Recommendation 3: Evaluate Unifying Rocket Pro’s Chat Experiences